isovector/certainty-by-construction/src/book/1-agda.lagda.md

   import Data.Bool
 ```

-This line tells Agda to go find a module called `Data.Bool` somewhere (which it
+This line tells Agda to go find a module called `module:Data.Bool` somewhere (which it
 will do by looking in the current project and any globally-installed libraries
 for a file called `Data/Bool.agda`.)
 Just importing it, however, is rarely what
 we want, as all the identifiers have come in fully-qualified: